PradnyaTayade/AuditCourse_Javascript_Assignment/README.md

   The <input> element type number creates input filed which allows a user to enter the numeric value.
 You can also restrict to enter a minimum and maximum value using min and max attribute.

-  The <select> element defines a drop-down list.The <option> elements defines an option that can be selected.

-By default, the first item in the drop-down list is selected.

-To define a pre-selected option, add the selected attribute to the option.

-document.getElementById() - returns an Element object representing the element whose id property matches the specified string.

-querySelector() - returns the first element that matches the specified selectors.

-alert() - This method is used to display virtual alert box.